 Konica Auto-Reflex

-The Auto-Reflex was distributed in Germany by external linkFoto-Quelle under their own brand Revue, these specimen carry the designation Revue Auto-Reflex on the prism housing, the lettering is also different.
-The on / off switch is marked in German language instead of English, the frame size switch is marked 18x24 and 24x36 instead of Full and Half.
-The override switch on the shutter speed dial is only marked by an arrow on the Revue variation.
-It came with a internal link52 mm / F1.8 standard lens designated Hexanon only (without Konishiroku or Konica).
-This lens had only metric distance scales, none in feet.
-In Japan, the Auto-Reflex was marketed as Konica Autorex.
+The Auto-Reflex was distributed in Germany by external linkFoto-Quelle under their own brand Revue, these specimen carry the designation Revue Auto-Reflex on the prism housing.
+Some other engravings have been changed on the German market version as well.
+The on / off switch is marked in German language instead of English as with the other versions.
+The frame size switch on the Revue version is marked with 24x36 and 18x24 instead of Full and Half.
+The override switch on the shutter speed dial is only marked by an arrow on the Revue variation, the word override shown on the other versions is missing here.
+The Revue versions came with internal link52 mm / F1.8 or internal link57 mm / F1.4 standard lenses, which were engraved with Hexanon only (without Konica).
+These lenses always had metric distance scales only, none in feet.

 The Auto-Reflex was the first Konica SLR to feature the new AR bayonet – not yet in its final variation, though.
 Because the Auto-Reflex does not meter through the lens (TTL), it is not necessary to couple the widest aperture of the mounted lens with the meter.
 All later Konica bodies apart from the meterless Auto-Reflex P have TTL metering, therefore the bayonet was supplemented with a respective coupling around 1968, with the introduction of the internal linkAutoreflex T. Later lenses already providing this coupling mechanism can be used without problems on the Auto-Reflex.
 Early lenses made for the Auto-Reflex, which do not have the coupling mechanism, can only be used on later bodies in automatic mode after a respective upgrade, because the meter does not give correct values without it.
 Further informations on this topic you find in the section about the internal linkAR bayonet on the lens page.